regolith-linux/regolith-desktop-website/content/docs/howtos/time-format.md

 {{< img "images/regolith-screenshot-settings-region.png" "">}}

 The date and time formats can also be explicitly set via `Xresources`.
 To do so, override the `i3xrocks.date.format2` `Xresource` key.
 The format specification for date is simply the arguments that would be passed to the `date` command on the command line.
 For example, to print the year in 4 digits, specify `+%Y`.

+For example the following line can be added to use the `YYYY-MM-DD hh:mm` format:
+`i3xrocks.date.format2: %Y-%m-%d %H:%M`